incuna/django-user-management/README.md

 will be sent including a link to verify the email and activate the account.

 ###  AvatarMixin
-`user_management.models.mixins.AvatarMixin` adds an avatar field.
+`user_management.api.avatar.mixins.AvatarMixin` adds an avatar field.
 The serializers require `django-imagekit`.

 #### Avatar views
-`user_management.api.views.ProfileAvatar` provides an endpoint to retrieve and update the logged in user's avatar.
+`user_management.api.avatar.views.ProfileAvatar` provides an endpoint to retrieve and update the logged in user's avatar.

-`user_management.api.views.UserAvatar` provides an endpoint to retrieve and update other user's avatar.
+`user_management.api.avatar.views.UserAvatar` provides an endpoint to retrieve and update other user's avatar.
 Only admin user can update other user's data.

 Both avatar views provides an endpoint to retrieve a thumbnail of the